solvvy/mobile-integration/mobile-integration-instructions.md

 If you want to directly launch Solvvy at any point in your app (without invoking your web Help Center), you still use a webview.
 To make this possible, we will provide (host) a blank page where Solvvy is installed and configured to auto-launch.
 Your Solutions or Sales Engineer will provide you with the exact URL once the page is set up and ready for you to use in the webview.
 This approach feels very native because the Solvvy takes up the entire screen and loads very fast.

-### What about the hand-off to support when users cannot self-serve?
-What is that experience like when Solvvy is running in a webview?
+### What is the hand-off experience like when the user cannot self-serve?
 It depends on what support options you have configured.

 #### Email / Ticket